-While our friends in other regions may not understand the phenomenon, us New Yorkers are accustomed to and cherish our Summer Fridays.
+While our friends in other regions may not understand the phenomenon, we New Yorkers are accustomed to and cherish our summer Fridays.
 We can’t fathom how other cities haven’t hopped on board.
-But most of all, we love the feeling of clicking shut down on our work computer at 1pm and storming out the door every single Friday between Memorial Day and Labor Day.
+But most of all, we love the feeling of clicking shut down on our work computer at 1 p.m. and storming out the door every single Friday between Memorial Day and Labor Day.

 If you’re like most of us, you can’t afford to escape the city every weekend.
-That’s precisely why The Bitches have put together this list of things to do on Summer Fridays – all of which obviously involve food and rosé.
+That’s precisely why we’ve put together this list of things to do on summer Fridays – all of which obviously involve food and cocktails.

 Just down Hudson River Park from City Vineyard is Grand Banks on Pier 25.
 The quaint sailboat drifts into place every summer in NYC and serves up delicious lobster rolls and large goblets of rosé.
-Take some advice from Condé Nast Traveler who said “Grand Banks is as close to being on vacation as any native New Yorker can possibly feel”.
-If we’re being honest, this is probably where you’ll find me every summer Friday with a dozen oysters attempting to catch some rays.
+Condé Nast Traveler said it best, “Grand Banks is as close to being on vacation as any native New Yorker can possibly feel.”
+If we’re being honest, this is probably where you’ll find most New Yorkers on a summer Friday with a dozen oysters attempting to catch some rays.

 The Frying Pan